SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 jq '.datacenters[].displayName' regions.json
 ```

+Now that we have the data locally in a file, let's explore how this `jq` filter works.

 1. The filter starts with the simplest construct, which is the [identity](https://stedolan.github.io/jq/manual/#Identity:.) `.`.
 This says "everything that you have right now", which at the start is all of the JSON.

     👉 Try this simple first step to see that you indeed get all of the data: